Vaultwarden: Set "vault timeout" policy globally

 sqlite3 "$DB_FILE" "$INSERT_QUERY"

-echo "Inserted new vault timeout entry for UUID: $uuid with a timeout of $LOCK_TIMEOUT minutes."
+echo "Inserted new vault timeout entry for UUID: $uuid with a timeout of $LOCK_TIMEOUT minutes and lockout action to $LOCK_ACTION ."

 fi